Srikanteshwara Temple, Nanjangud: History

-Sage Parashuram, after beheading his mother as per his father Sage Jamadagni's orders, wanted to undo his sins from "Matru Hatya" - his mother's murder.
-Per Narada's advice, he reached Garalapuri (Nangangud) and prayed to Sri Nanjundeshwara Swamy.
-Shiva appeared and advised him to build a Mantapa and perform pooja to the Shivlinga.
-While clearing the shrubs with his Parashu – axe, unconsciously, Parashuram's axe hit the Shivlinga, and the tip of the Shivlinga began bleeding.
+Sage Parashuram, after beheading his mother as per his father Sage Jamadagni's orders, wanted to undo his sins from "Matru Hatya" (his mother's murder).
+Per Narada's advice, he reached Garalapuri (Nanjangud) and prayed to Sri Nanjundeshwara Swamy.
+Shiva appeared and advised him to build a mantapa and perform pooja to the Shivlinga.
+While clearing the shrubs with his parashu (axe), Parashuram's axe unintentionally hit the Shivlinga, and the tip of the Shivlinga began to bleed.
 Sage Parashuram felt very guilty and said, "I have committed another unforgivable sin; only by killing myself shall I be relieved from all my sins", and prepared to kill himself.
-Shiva appeared and blessed sage Parashuram and told him to apply wet mud upon the Shivling (the mud of Sri Nanjangud has immense healing powers).
+Shiva appeared and blessed Sage Parashuram and told him to apply wet mud upon the Shivlinga (the mud of Sri Nanjangud has immense healing powers).
 The Shivlinga stopped bleeding.
 Lord Shiva advised Parashuram to build the mantapa and continue his penance.
-Finally, Parashuram was relieved from all his sins and blessed with immortality.
-Goddess Parvati consort of Shiva, wanted to visit this holy place.
-He brought her to Garalapuri Nanjanagud.
-Devi went to the Kabini river and bent down to touch the water.
-A gemstone bead – Mani fell off from her crown into the water.
+Finally, Sage Parashuram was relieved from all his sins and blessed with immortality.

+The Goddess Parvati, consort of Shiva, wanted to visit this holy place, and so he brought her to Garalapuri Nanjangud.
+When she went to the Kabini River and bent down to touch the water, a gemstone bead (mani) fell off from her crown into the water.
 Lord Shiva was pleased and declared, "Devi, until now, the place had my divine blessings and presence; from this moment, it shall have your presence, grace and blessings, too.
 It shall also be called Dakshina Manikarnika Ghat".

 During the reign of King Tipu Sultan, his royal elephant became blind.
-As per the advice of his minister, Sri Poornayya, Tipu sent the elephant to the Nanjundeshwara Swamy temple and performed 48 days of rituals.
+As per the advice of his minister, Sri Poornayya, Tipu sent the elephant to the Nanjundeshwara Swamy Temple and performed 48 days of rituals.
 On the 48th day, the elephant's vision was restored.
 Tipu Sultan offered the emerald green Shivlinga as a token of gratitude to Sri Nanjundeshwara Swamy and called Lord Shiva "Hakim Nanjunda" (healer).

+The origins of the Srikanteshwara Temple date back to the Ganga dynasty, but its expansion and present grandeur are attributed to contributions from the Cholas, Hoysalas, and the Wodeyars of Mysore.
+While the Gangas first established a smaller shrine, the Cholas and Hoysalas made significant architectural additions.
+The Wodeyars, prominent patrons of the temple, are credited with building the impressive gopuram and several mandapas.

+The name "Nanjundeshwara", meaning "the healer," is derived from Lord Shiva's act of consuming poison (Halahala) during the Samudra Manthana (churning of the ocean).